Published Feb 7, 2022

-As I have mentioned before on CAD, ceramics is not the greenest of art forms, but it is nice to know that, with a little effort, potters can reduce their carbon footprints.
+As I have mentioned before, ceramics is not the greenest of art forms, but it is nice to know that, with a little effort, potters can reduce their carbon footprints.
 One way to do this is to reduce your firing temperature.

 Making the Switch

 There seem to be a few obstacles in getting potters to convert to the idea of mid-range firing.
 First, there is the inertia of their current practice.
 Change is hard in spite of the obvious benefits, especially if you have been doing the same thing for 20 years and it is working.

 Also, there is an underlying belief, although it is completely incorrect, that cone 10 is superior to mid-range or low-fire, and changing this mind set is an educational challenge.
 I think that this comes from the long historical European search to imitate Chinese high-fire porcelain.
 The goal was always to achieve high fire, so it gained the psychological high ground.

 When you mention mid-range, potters immediately think, as I initially did, of mid-range electric oxidation.
 But this is not the only way to fire mid-range.
 Mid-range reduction has a completely different look, as does mid-range oxidation soda firing or mid-range reduction soda firing.